-May 11, Cambridge – The House of Representatives last night approved $40 billion of aid to Ukraine 368-57.
+The House of Representatives May 10 approved $40 billion of aid to Ukraine 368-57.
 All Democrats and all Massachusetts representatives voted yes.
 Massachusetts Peace Action’s executive director, Cole Harrison, issued the following statement:

 Yesterday, previously antiwar Democrats who should know better have uncritically embraced the Administration’s escalating war against Russia to the tune of $40 billion.